 While typically known as a “flexible vacation ownership” program, or a timeshare for short, Hyatt Vacation Club properties are also bookable with Hyatt points, and they carry no long-term contract.

 Depending on the property you book, it may or may not give you the vibe of a vacation rental home.
 In certain instances, the room you book at a property may very well look like a hotel room.
 In other instances, it may look like an apartment.
-Your mileage may vary, so it's important to pick and choose based on the space you're after.
+Your mileage may vary, so it's important to pick and choose based on the space you're seeking.

 Rooms and villas at these properties can be reserved on the general World of Hyatt website, which is incredibly convenient.
 The rates you'll pay align with the standard award chart that Hyatt uses for other hotels and resorts worldwide.
 And with this, you're bound by the general cancellation policies for normal bookings, plus your normal Hyatt benefits will apply.